• Recipes

 Preparation

-• Cut the onion into 0.5 inch slices.
+• Cut onion into thinly sliced.

 • In a small or medium bowl, add eggs and beat them.